sanoyphilippe/node-express-graphql-server/README.md

 ## Acknowledgments

 * Anyone whose code was used
-* Onerent - for giving me this test
+* Onerent - for giving me this test and for paving the way for the success of Tworent
 * Google - for helping me find learning resources
 * Pldt - for my internet connection
 * To anyone else who is reading this